foxjas/CSNN/README.md

 # Concentric Spherical Neural Network for 3D Representation Learning

 ## Overview
 This library contains a PyTorch implementation of the Concentric Spherical Neural Network (CSNN).
-The associated paper is to appear in proceedings of International Joint Conference for Neural Networks (IJCNN) 2022.
+The associated paper was published at the International Joint Conference for Neural Networks (IJCNN) 2022, which you can reference [here](https://ieeexplore.ieee.org/document/9892358).

 For any questions about this work, please contact the primary author (James Fox) at jfox43@gatech.edu.